Cardiomegaly: Causes

+Cardiomegaly can also occur non-pathologically as part of athletic heart syndrome (AHS) in individuals who frequently engage in high-intensity physical exercise, for instance endurance athletes and other individuals who exercise for more than 1 hour daily.
+AHS is a result of physiological cardiac remodeling, which is a natural adaptation to frequent physical exercise and a high level of physical fitness.
+Cardiomegaly due to AHS is usually benign and reversible, but it is important that athletes with suspected AHS undergo screening to rule out potentially life-threatening underlying heart problems.

+In recent years, after the deaths of several rock and metal drummers from drug overdoses, autopsies have revealed that they were suffering from cardiomegaly, which may have been worsened by a mix of drug use and the cardiovascular effects of the exertion involved in rock drumming.
+Examples of such cases include Jimmy 'The Rev' Sullivan (Avenged Sevenfold) and Taylor Hawkins (Foo Fighters).

 Mechanism

-Cardiomegaly is a condition affecting the heart.
-This condition is strongly associated with congestive heart failure.
 Within the heart, the working fibers of the myocardial tissue increase in size.
 As the heart works harder the actin and myosin filaments experience less overlap which increases the size of the myocardial fibers.
 If there is less overlap of the protein filaments within the sarcomeres of the muscle fibers, they will not be able to effectively pull on one another.
 If the heart tissue gets too big and stretches too far, then those filaments cannot effectively pull on one another to shorten the muscle fibers, impacting the heart's sliding filament mechanism.
 If fibers cannot shorten properly and the heart cannot contract properly, then blood cannot be effectively pumped to the lungs to be re-oxygenated or to the body to deliver oxygen to the working tissues of the body.

 An enlarged heart is more susceptible to forming blood clots in the heart lining.
 These clots can form elsewhere in the body, potentially disrupting blood supply to other organs.